 With lots of sterile moths in the area, wild males and females have a more likely chance of breading with sterile males and females than they do with each other.

-SIR begins with the mass rearing and sterilization of adult moths through gamma radiation at the Osoyoos, BC, facility.
-The facility is capable of producing 2 million sterilized moths per day.
+SIR begins with the mass rearing and sexual sterilization of adult Codling moths through gamma radiation at the SIR Facility in Osoyoos, BC.
+The facility is capable of producing up to 2 million sterilized moths per day.
+The facility moths are reared on a special diet that contains a red dye that enables SIR field staff to differentiate the sterile facility moths from the wild moths when they are caught in pheromone traps.

 Sterilized moths are delivered to orchards in plastic Petri dishes and kept cool so that they remain dormant.